skillitzimberg/google-authenticator/README.md

 * Add needed inputs for username and password
 * Validate form

+### Form View
+* Default view is Login form
+* Give Users the choice to login or register
+* Toggle view depending on the User's choice

 ### User login logic
 * Find User in datastore
 * Alert User if login fails